ubc-library-rc/gis-reference-mapping/content/spatial-data.md

 Finally, **tabular data** is simply data formatted into a table by rows and columns.
 All vector data has associated tabular data that can be opened and viewed inside a GIS.
 Your tabular data may have a spatial component, like coordinates, or it may not.
 If a spatial component is present, you can simply load it into a GIS and tell the GIS to create a spatial layer by referencing the stored latitude and longitude (you will need to ensure lat and long are in separate columns, and the GIS is reading latitude as _y_  and longitude as _x_).
 If your tabular data does not have locative information, you can still load it into GIS and join it with a spatial layer that already exists based on a key value.
 However, your tabular data *must be in `.csv` format, so make sure to export any excel sheets as comma separated values before attempting to load them in GIS.

-(have a demo or resources for doing everything mentioned above) -- demo in next page

----